aMujeeb/CleanArchitectureExample/README.md

 # CleanArchitectureExample
-This is based on a tutorail by Philip Lackner
+This is based on a tutorial by Philip Lackner